bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-12-06-ploughmans-lunch.md

-<![endif]-->

 **Ian McEwan on ‘The Ploughman’s Lunch’**

 _Could you tell me something about how you came to write_ The Ploughman’s Lunch _and to work with Richard Eyre?_

 We made a film for television [_The Imitation Game_], and that was a very successful collaboration from our point of view.
 I think one of the problems for writers in films is that it’s a director’s medium and writers tend to get used.
 Working with Richard meant working with someone whose habits are those of a theatre director, who respects writers, and who really is far more intent on coming to terms with a script than trying to get writers to produce scripts which feed into directorial fantasies.
 I wrote a first draft, and of course Richard and I talked, and second draft changes were largely to do with incorporating the Falklands into the film.
 But any changes Richard suggests are always towards ways of saying better what you are already saying, rather than barging in with ‘Why don’t we make the man a rat and the woman a cockroach …?’
-So I felt confidence in him and, perhaps more importantly, I felt a shared
+So I felt confidence in him and, perhaps more importantly, I felt a shared ‘world view’.
-‘world view’.

 Having made a film set in 1940, we both wanted to make a film set in the present, and we shared the feeling that whereas the American cinema, or for that matter Hungarian, or Italian or French cinema, managed to reflect some contemporary reality, we had very little in British cinema that showed us ourselves.
 That was, very loosely, where we began.